KingaPalijewska/homepage/README.md

 ## Opis

 The website presents the advantages of burning scented candles.
 There is a list of popular brands of premium candles.
-Fragrance groups are presented.
+Presented are fragrance groups.
 I invite you to watch the page :)

 ## The page was created with below features, technologies and conventions:
 - ES6+ features